Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Sagiri," ranked by the total number of "Good!" votes.

-Mist - A fine spray of water droplets suspended in the air.
+Mist - Fine water droplets floating in the air.

 Blurry - Not clear or distinct.